 For example, if you have minor children, you may need to consider whether to vacate the family home.
 Some people can live together amicably during the divorce process while others can’t.
 Or you may have concerns about your assets, your home, or a business that you want to retain.
 Alternatively, your first priority may be child custody and child support.

 If your case does go to trial, the court will evaluate whether you have acted in a way that promotes stability and cooperation.
 Alan Mikshansky will help you understand how these and other decisions can affect your case and your future.

 How to Prepare for a California Divorce Consultation

-- Copies of deeds, mortgages, revocable living trusts, estate plans, IRAs, Keoghs, vested and non-vested stock options, bank accounts, brokerage accounts, pensions, retirements, profit sharing, tax returns, and any other accounts you can access.
+- Copies of deeds, mortgages, revocable living trusts, estate plans, IRAs, Keoghs, vested and non-vested stock options, bank accounts, brokerage accounts, pensions, retirements, profit sharing, tax returns, and any other accounts you have access to

-It’s understandable if you don’t have access to all of these documents at the time of the initial consultation.
-Mr. A. Mikshansky can talk with you about strategies for collecting this information through legal measures.
-He can also help you explore issues such as spousal support and child support by calculating the amounts you may expect to pay / receive.
+In case you don’t have access to all of these documents at the time of the initial consultation, the Law Office pf Alan Mikshansky can guide you with strategies for collecting this information through legal measures.

 By scheduling an initial divorce consultation, divorce attorney Alan Mikshansky will be able to prepare you for the next steps you choose to take and help you make the right choice for you and your family.